statisfactions/simpr/README.md

 Introductory example: regression with three variables
 -----------------------------------------------------

 Let's say we want to see our power to detect an interaction in a linear model.
-We can completely run the simulation and calculate *p*-values with a just a few lines of code:
+We can completely run the simulation and calculate *p* values with a just a few lines of code:

 ``` r
 library(simpr)